 Project Cost Estimating

-Another road improvement project has recently been announced, this time A14 improvements in Cambridgeshire.
+Another road improvement project has recently been announced, this time A14 improvements in Cambridgeshire. so how do they do the Project Cost Estimating?

 Project Cost Errors